In Emacs, when you open a compressed file like

 vim will fail as well, but

-less will open it correctly because it looks in file header, not extension.
+less will open it correctly because it looks in the file header, not the extension.

-Emacs has find-file-literally for cases like this - it will open file as is without applying any kind of conversion.
-Usually first choice and excellent tool for debugging malformed content.
+Emacs has find-file-literally for cases like this - it will open the file without applying any conversion.
+Usually, the first choice and excellent tool for debugging malformed content.